-The U.S. State Department’s position is that dual U.S. citizens taking part in the Fulbright Program travel on their U.S. passports, even if it entails some extra time and expense.
+The U.S. State Department’s position is that dual U.S. citizens who take part in the Fulbright Program travel on their U.S. passports, even if it entails extra time and expenses.

-However, the Finnish Immigration Service (the authority deciding on Finnish residence permits) advises the following:
+However, the Finnish Immigration Service (the authority making Finnish residence permits decisions) advises the following:

 - Dual Finnish-U.S. citizens can stay in Finland without a Finnish residence permit.
 They cannot apply for a Finnish residence permit.